whitfin/agno/cookbook/workflows/README.md

 4. **Enable Streaming**: Improve user experience
 5. **Scale Complexity**: Combine patterns as needed

-For more examples and advanced patterns, explore the [`sync/`](sync/) directory.
+For more examples and advanced patterns, explore the [`cookbook/workflows/sync/`](sync/) and [`cookbook/workflows/async/`](async/) directory.
 Each file demonstrates a specific pattern with detailed comments and real-world use cases.

----

-**Need Help?** Check out the individual example files for detailed implementations, or refer to the main Agno documentation for API details.